Can You Use Logos Without Permission? Fair Use of LogosTrademark Law ResourcesTypes of TrademarksHow To Register A TrademarkTrademark Infringement

 - Receive your trademark permission in writing

-Since it's difficult to know what falls under "fair use," here are some straightforward reasons why you would want to request permission to use a trademark or logo:
+Since it's difficult to know what falls under "fair use of logos" here are some straightforward reasons why you would want to request permission to use a trademark or logo:

 - You want to use a third party's logo or trademark to make and sell crafts.
 This will require a trademark license as they are considered intellectual property of the business or logo owner.

 - The logo's size, usage, or placement implies that you are affiliated with the trademark owner, or that you're being endorsed by the company.
 This is a direct violation of the owner's trademark rights.

-- Commercial uses such as promotion, advertising, and marketing require written permission except in the cases of editorial or comparative advertising use.
+- Commercial uses such as promotion, advertising, and marketing require written permission from trademark owners except in the cases of editorial or comparative advertising use.
 This can even include business-sponsored activities such as public presentations.